-Midline catheters are peripheral IV catheters with the catheter tip at the level of or distal to the axilla.
+Midline catheters are extended dwelling peripheral IV catheters.
+Midline catheters are longer than 3 inches, with the catheter tip at the level of or distal to the axilla.
 It does not require a chest x-ray or catheter tip verification.
 A midline provides reliable vascular access for patients with difficult intravenous access (DIVA).
 It is an ideal device for patients requiring 1-4 weeks of IV infusion therapy such as antibiotics, IV hydration, or pain management.
 Midlines avoid multiple needle sticks to maintain peripheral lines and it reduces thrombosis and central line associated bloodstream infections.

 PLEASE NOTE: Attendees require excellent peripheral IV skills, knowledge of vesicant, irritant medications and hypertonic solutions.
 If needed, please attend the IV refresher and skill enhancement program prior to attending the midline training program.

 Who Should Attend this AST Midline Catheter Training Program?